brain-score/vision/docs/source/modules/tutorial.rst

 We will give you guidance below to try and walk you through the entire process, end-to-end.
 Start here if you have already (or would like to create) a model to submit and get a Brain-Score.
-This guide will walk you through from scratch to receiving a submission score from the website.
-Completion of the tutorial should take about an hour, more or less.
+This guide will walk you through from downloading our code to receiving a submission score from the website.
+Completion of the tutorial should take about an 15-20 minutes, more or less.

 What does Brain-Score look like, exactly?
 --------------------------------------------------------------------